kemzeb/habiter/README.md

-  list    list all habits on record remove  delete habit(s) from record reset   reset some habit(s) from record tally   reset some habit(s) from record
+  list    list all habits on record remove  delete habit(s) from record reset   reset some habit(s) from record tally   increment the number of occurrences for some habit(s)

   For more information, visit the code repository at https://github.com/kemzeb/habiter.